-Be Still, make a fool of yourself praising God.
-Long to be in God’s house to be in His presence and shine His praise in song.
+Be still, here means to make a fool of yourself praising God.
+It expresses a longing to be in God’s house to be in His presence and shine His praise in song.

 God is quieting a real storm and because Jesus knew that, He was able to be calm in the face of a literal storm in His life (Spoiler alert: we’ll see that in a few verses).

-Jeremiah 47:6 (AMP) “O you sword of the Lord, How long will it be before you are quiet?
-Put yourself into your sheath; Rest and be still.
+“O you sword of the Lord, How long will it be before you are quiet?
+Put yourself into your sheath; Rest and be still.”
+Jeremiah 47:6 (AMP)

-In the context of this prophecy, we can also take this to say rest from evil and head the warnings of God.
+In the context of this prophecy, we can also take this to say rest from evil and heed the warnings of God.

 God gives us warning after warning, do-over after do-over, don’t take that for granted.
 God is just and there will come a day He judges the world.
 Be ready.

-How to Be Still in God Every Day
+Learning How to Be Still in God Every Day Requires Going Deeper